resoltico/FTLLexEngine/docs/DOC_05_Errors.md

 ---
-spec_version: AFAD-v1
-project_version: 0.37.0
+afad: "3.0"
+version: "0.38.0"
-context: ERRORS
+domain: ERRORS
-last_updated: 2025-12-26T18:00:00Z
-maintainer: claude-opus-4-5
-retrieval_hints:
+updated: "2025-12-28"
+route:
-  keywords: [FluentError, FluentSyntaxError, FluentReferenceError, FluentResolutionError, ValidationResult, ValidationError, DiagnosticCode, Diagnostic, SerializationDepthError, SerializationValidationError]
+  keywords: [FluentError, FluentSyntaxError, FluentReferenceError, FluentResolutionError, ValidationResult, DiagnosticCode, Diagnostic]
-  answers: [what errors can occur, how to handle errors, error codes, validation errors, diagnostic formatting, serialization errors]
-  related: [DOC_01_Core.md, DOC_03_Parsing.md]
+  questions: ["what errors can occur?", "how to handle errors?", "what are the error codes?", "how to format diagnostics?"]
 ---

 # Errors Reference